Xfinity Home Security Review

 Call us anti-social, but we opted to use the live chat feature after not being able to find some information on the online help center.
 After going back and forth with what was clearly a robot, we were siphoned into the sales queue, where we were 36th in line.
 There was no option to have them email us, which was a bit annoying, so answering our single question took about an hour.
 Overall, it’s safe to say that customer support isn’t Xfinity’s strong suit.

 Sure, all Xfinity systems come with professional monitoring, but that doesn’t mean that we didn’t want to get in on the action too.
 From the Xfinity Home app, available on the Apple and Google Play stores, we could remotely arm and disarm our system (useful for when the house sitter had to get in the house to water our plants), control and automate connected devices, and receive notifications if any of our alarms had gone off.
 If we had the camera, this is also where we would’ve been able to livestream footage.

-In general, we had an easy time using the Xfinity Home app, and other customers seemed to agree; the app has a 4.6 on the Google Play store and a 4.5 on the Apple store, which is really impressive.
+In general, we had an easy time using the Xfinity Home app, and other customers seemed to agree; the app has 4.5 stars on the Google Play store and 4.4 stars on the Apple store, which is really impressive.
 Whether you’re an iPhone or an Android user, Xfinity’s security and smart home app works well.